OpenRTMFP/Cumulus/README.md

 - **startup=automatic|manual**,
 specify the startup mode for the service (only with /registerService).

-- **cirrus=address[,dump]**,
+- **cirrus=address**,
-cirrus address to activate a "man-in-the-middle" developer mode in bypassing flash packets to the official cirrus server of your choice, it's a instable mode to help Cumulus developers.
+cirrus address to activate a 'man-in-the-middle' developer mode in bypassing flash packets to the official cirrus server of your choice, it's a instable mode to help Cumulus developers, "p2p.rtmfp.net:10007" for example.
-You may add (after a comma) an option to include middle packets process for your dumping (only with *dump* argument), "p2p.rtmfp.net:10007,1" for example.
+Adding the *dump* option in 'all' mode displays the middle packet process in your logs (see *dump* argument).

-- **dump[=file]**,
+- **dump[=all]**,
-enables packet traces in the console.
-Optionnal *file* argument also allows a file dumping.
-Used often with *cirrus=address[,dump]* option to observe flash/cirrus exchange.
+enables packet traces in logs.
+Used usually with *cirrus=address* option to observe flash/cirrus exchange.
+Optional argument 'all' displays all packet process like middle packet process in 'man-in-the-middle' mode (see *cirrus=address* argument).

 - **log=level**,
 log level argument beetween 0 and 8 : none, fatal, critic, error, warn, note, info, debug, trace.
-Default value is 6 (note), all logs until info level are displayed.
+Default value is 6 (info), all logs until info level are displayed.

 - **help**,
 displays help information about command-line usage.